 - letting agents must comply with a Code of Practice from 31 January 2018

-To improve standards across the private rented sector we are:
+To improve standards across the private rented sector we have:

-- bringing greater security for tenants, balanced with appropriate safeguards for landlords, through the private residential tenancy
+- brought in greater security for tenants, balanced with appropriate safeguards for landlords, through the private residential tenancy

-- regulating the sector by registering letting agents and landlords, and licensing houses in multiple occupation
+- regulated the sector by requiring letting agents and landlords to register, and houses in multiple occupation to be licensed

 - provided support with dispute resolution

 - introduced rent pressure zones